Zhang1Qia2Ming/orin_hw/README.md

 # orin_Hw

-Hardware integration and sensor streaming stack for an Orin-based robot platform using `ros2_control`.
+Hardware integration and sensor streaming stack for an AGX orin-based robot platform using `ros2_control`.

 This workspace segment provides:
 - Hardware interface plugins for USB camera, Intel T265, and Livox MID360.